gene-chou/cvae-celeba/README.md

 ---

 ### Credits
-starting code was taken from https://github.com/timbmg/VAE-CVAE-MNIST
+starting code with MNIST was taken from https://github.com/timbmg/VAE-CVAE-MNIST